ONEcampaign/trade-explorer/README.md

 An [interactive tool](https://one-campaign.observablehq.cloud/trade-data-explorer/) to explore trade between African countries and ONE markets.

-`data_preparation` contains the scripts to prepare the data for the app.
+`scripts` contains the scripts to prepare the data for the app.

 `src` contains the [Observable Framework](https://observablehq.com/framework/) project files.